Saanich dialect: Consonants

-According to Montler (1986), the dorsals //q, χ, ɴ//, as well as their labialized and ejective (glottalized) counterparts, are realized more fronted as post-velars /[k̠, x̠, ŋ̠]/; (Note: Montler (1986), §1.1.1.7-8) the velars likewise are articulated as pre-velar /[k̟, x̟]/.
-(Note: Montler (1986), §1.1.1.6) However, later sources do not maintain this distinction, and simply use velar and uvular.
+Montler (1986) originally described the dorsal consonants //k, xʷ, q, χ, ɴ// (as well as their labialized and glottalic counterparts) as more fronted in their place of articulation than their typical IPA values, noting the velars to be articulated as pre-velar /[k̟, x̟ʷ]/, (Note: Montler (1986), §1.1.1.6) and the uvulars as post-velar /[k̠, x̠, ŋ̠]/.
+(Note: Montler (1986), §1.1.1.7-8) However, later sources do not maintain this distinction, and simply describe them as velar and uvular.
+This includes an updated description from Montler (2018), noting the velars as equivalent to English counterparts, (Note: With the comparisons //k// with kick /kɪk/, //kʷ// with quick /kwɪk/, //w// with wow /waʊ/, and //xʷ// with which /ʍɪtʃ/) and the uvulars as having the tongue backed toward the uvula.

 Stress

 Saanich stress is phonemic.
 Each full word has one stressed syllable, either in the root or in a suffix, the position of which is lexically determined.
 "Secondary stress" is sometimes described, but this is merely a way of distinguishing lexical schwas (with "secondary stress", like all other vowels in a word) from epenthetic schwas ("unstressed").

-Writing system
+Orthography

 The Saanich orthography was created by Dave Elliott in 1978, by using a typewriter to combine Latin characters with other marks to create new characters.
 It is a unicase alphabet, using only uppercase letters with the single exception of a lower-case s for the third person possessive suffix.